Administration & Faculty

 A published poet whose work has been nominated for a national Pushcart Prize and earned her an Academy of American Poets' prize from Hunter College, Ms. DeGregorio comes to education by way of journalism.
-She worked for more than five-years as a newspaper reporter; Ms. DeGregorio's journalism has appeared in The (New Orleans) Times-Picayune, The Baltimore Sun, The Boston Globe, U.S News & World Report, The Daily Record and other publications.
+She worked for more than five-years as a newspaper reporter; her journalism has appeared in The (New Orleans) Times-Picayune, The Baltimore Sun, The Boston Globe, U.S News & World Report, The Daily Record and other publications.
 She holds a B.A. in Journalism from the University of Maryland, College Park, where she double majored in English Literature with a concentration in Creative Writing.

 Brian Buckwald serves as the Associate Director of Advising Services for Scholar Programs.
 Prior to his current position, he advised students in sociology and first-year programs at Georgia State University in Atlanta.

 Brian holds a M.S. in Academic Advising from Kansas State University and a B.A. in Sociology / B.S. in Human Resources Development.
 He has presented at a number of national and regional conferences on social media and technology in advising, both by invitation and peer review, and has held several positions in the National Academic Advising Association (NACADA).
 Brian's present NACADA activities include membership on steering committees for the Technology in Advising Commission, the NACADA Board Technology Committee, and the Webinar Advisory Board.

 In his spare time he loves to travel, cook, watch college football, and "geek out" with all things tech.

 Scholar Programs Advisor Elizabeth Wall-O'Brien completed a Master's in psychology at New York University and established a private practice shortly thereafter, providing psychotherapy and educational programs for children and adults.